-The Prana Stretch Zion is our top pant recommendation for climbing — a testament to their durability and versatility.
-We love the cargo pocket with zippers on both sides, which means that we can quickly reach a phone or topo map while sitting at a belay.
-We also enjoy the small but practical integrated waist tightener, which means these pants can stay up without a belt.
-Combined with some of the softest and most comfortable fabric of any of the models in the test group, it is no wonder that these pants are one of our favorites.
+The Prana Stretch Zion pants are durable and versatile.
+We enjoy the small but practical integrated waist tightener, which means these pants can stay up without a belt.
+We also appreciate the cargo pocket with zippers on both sides, which means that we can quickly reach a phone or topo map while sitting at a belay.
+Combined with some of the softest and most comfortable fabric of any of the models in this review, it is no wonder that these pants are one of our favorites.

 Read Review: Prana Stretch Zion

 Royal Robbins Alpine Road